 The Varia RCT715 box includes the following:

 Yes, you read correctly.
-Garmin finally switched from micro-USB to USB-C charging.
+Garmin finally switched from micro-USB (used on the RTL515) to USB-C charging.
 Hopefully, their future head units will use it as well.
+UPDATE: Yes, they do!

 Setup

-The initial setup is the same as with any other sensor.
-Depending on what head unit you have, you simply pair the RCT715 using the bike computer or phone.
+The initial setup is the same as that of any other sensor.
+Depending on your head unit, you can simply pair the RCT715 with a bike computer or phone.

 When pairing your phone with Varia, the app will show user warnings.
-You should never rely just on the radar.
+TLDR: You should never rely just on the radar.
+Use your other senses as well.

 My Experience with Garmin Varia RCT715

-I extensively tested it for the past few days (unfortunately, I didn’t get it from Garmin before its release to the public).
+I extensively tested it for the past few days.
+Unfortunately, I didn’t get it from Garmin before its release to the public, but thanks to pulsmetry.cz, I got it almost immediately after it was available in the Czech Republic.
+Thank you, guys.

 The radar and taillight functionality is awesome (it always was), but the added rear-facing camera could be better.

-It doesn’t include any passive (or active) stabilization, so the footage shakes – a lot, resulting in bad video quality.
+It doesn’t include any passive (or active) stabilization, so the footage shakes, resulting in bad video quality (especially in low light).
+More about it later.

 The problem is with the Varia app.
 It desperately needs improvements.
-When testing, it was slow, unreliable, and not user-friendly.
+When tested, it was slow, unreliable, and unuser-friendly.

 Varia RCT715 Pros in Detail

-Let me explain the pros of the Varia RCT75 more in-depth.
+Let me start with the positives and explain the pros of the Varia RCT75.

 3-in-1 Device